Skip to main content

 • gameplay

 • “I think this game has interesting, engaging gameplay.
-It’s different from your usual transport tycoon game since it leans more toward a puzzle-like transportation simulator.
-You design a solution, in this case a route, test run it, and if there are errors or inefficiencies, you restart the simulation and fine-tune it until you get your desired results.”
+It is different from your usual transport tycoon game since it leans more toward a puzzle-like transportation simulator.
+You design a solution, in this case a route, then test run it and fine-tune the simulation until you achieve your desired results.”

 • story